Max-Ghadri/max-ghadri/README.md

 • More details about my projects (Link)

 • Recommendations:
-Please see my related [recommendations on Linkedin](https://www.linkedin.com/in/m-ghadri/details/recommendations/?detailScreenTabIndex=0)
+Please see my related [recommendations](https://www.linkedin.com/in/m-ghadri/details/recommendations/?detailScreenTabIndex=0) on Linkedin.

 <!--